HydPy/meetup-manager/README.md

 We also need contacts of various speakers who are willing to present at the meetups.
 Many times it happens meetups fall short of speakers and we want to reach out to speakers in our contact for presenting in the meetup.
 Instead of finding all over we can use the past speakers list and shoot them an email.

 For meetups we also need a list of Companies and PoCs whom we can contact for hosting the meetup.
 We can store this data in a central place for easy accessibility.
-This will enable the easy transfer of responsibilities between organisers of the meetup.
+This will enable the easy transfer of responsibilities between organisers of the meeup.

+## Scope
+The meetup manager aims to solve the problem of announcing meetup notifications in different platform from one place without having to know the credentials of each platforms.
+Additonally it will serve as a common location for getting data about speakers, venue and meetups.

 ## Purpose of the Project

 The purpose of the project is to Automate most common tasks for meetup Organizers and also provide a Workflow for the tasks.
-Based on that here is a list of user stories which can be useful to describe various use cases
+Based on that here is a list of user stories which can be useful to describe various use cases.

 ### Social media Integration/Announcement system